...

 Iceland's Brennivín, Iceland’s Brennivín: Libations of the World

-Image from Brennivin Official Site
+Image from the Brennivin Official Site

-To think about Iceland, you will naturally think of its dramatic scenery.
+When thinking about Iceland, you will naturally think of its dramatic scenery.
 It is awe-inspiring, untouched, pristine, and unique.
 At every turn, you meet raw beauty that few other places can rival.

 Brennivín, just like Iceland, is unique.
 The people of Iceland craft this spirit by combining pure, natural water and distilling it with other elements to create a crisp and somewhat harsh liquor.
 It is as if they bottled Iceland itself, which is why it is our choice for the January libation of the month.